Facilitating adoption of Internet technologies and services with externalities via cost subsidization: Introduction

 Like \cite{Bas1969}, we focus on product adoption among heterogeneous users in the presence of an externality, but our work differs in that \cite{Bas1969} studies two classes with no adoption costs, and no subsidization.
-Like \cite{katz86}, we focus on subsidies (sponsorship in their paper) with network externalities, but our work differs in that \cite{katz86} looks at equilibrium pricing, whereas our interest is on adoption dynamics.
-Like \cite{hartline08}, we address optimizing over subsidies, but our work differs in that \cite{hartline08} considers buyer-specific subsidies and externalities.
+Like \cite{KatSha1986}, we focus on subsidies (sponsorship in their paper) with externalities, but our work differs in that \cite{KatSha1986} looks at equilibrium pricing, whereas our interest is on adoption dynamics.
+Like \cite{HarMir2008}, we address optimizing over subsidies, but \cite{HarMir2008} considers {\em buyer-specific} subsidies and externalities.